 “He’s the Last Word” follows an argument familiar to aficionados of popular music: its singer goes through a catalogue of her “sweet somebody’s” various deficits (insufficient talent at dancing, for example), only to conclude that when it comes to romance, “he’s the last word” — he is the very best.
 In her recording of the song, Elsie Carlisle is pure enthusiasm, and her frequent nonsensical ejaculations remind us of the fun, popular genre that she is working in.
-She is accompanied by excellent instrumentalists on the piano and violin, the former of whom discographer Richard J. Johnson identifies as Carroll Gibbons (who had indeed been Elsie’s accompanist for most of the previous year).
-Johnson does not identify the violinist.1
+She has excellent accompanists in this recording on the piano and violin.
+Richard J. Johnson identifies the pianist as Carroll Gibbons and does not attempt to name the violinist.1

-A contemporary record reviewer was under a very different impression as to the identities of the accompanists, writing that
+Contemporary record reviewer and industry insider Edgar Jackson was under a very different impression as to the identities of the accompanists, writing that

 Elsie Carlisle has a thoroughly good vocal record of “He’s the Last Word” [54 at 78] (B2579).
 She sings tunefully, and is one of the most stylish and rhythmical of all our English comediennes.
 She has been excellently accompanied by Hugo Rignold (violin) and Arthur Young (piano)—Young does one of the best piano solo choruses I have heard.
 I wish I could say as much for his effort in “What’s the Use of Crying?” by the same artists on the reverse side.2